A Guide To The Many Meanings Of Homes For Heroes

 Are There Government Programs For Heroes?

 Homes for Heroes, Inc. and their programs are not the only ones out there.
-The U.S. government also has programs in place that can help military veterans, first responders, educators and medical personnel buy homes.
+The U.S. government also has programs in place that can help military veterans, first responders, educators and healthcare professionals buy homes.

-If you’re a military veteran, you probably qualify for a VA mortgage or refinance loan.
+If you’re a military veteran, you may qualify for a Department of Veterans Affairs (VA) mortgage or refinance loan.
 VA loans are made through private lenders like Rocket MortgageⓇ, but they’re backed by the U.S. government, and are therefore less risky – and more affordable – than non-government-backed loans.

 Good Neighbor Next Door